 Not sure where to begin or what to do next?
 Read more about the financial aid process below.

 Prior to the start of each trimester, incoming students are sent an email with general information and links to the web resources to apply for financial assistance.
 Upon receipt of the FAFSA, the student will be notified if additional information is required prior to determining a financial aid award.
-The award letter and instructions are mailed to student for action and response prior to receiving the aid.
+The award letter and instructions are mailed to the student for action and response prior to receiving the aid.

 The Office of Financial Aid emails all returning students through their NUHS email account during spring trimester with specific instructions on the FAFSA application process for the upcoming year.
 Once students requesting aid complete the FAFSA and submit any requested forms/documents, the Office of Financial Aid takes the following steps to finish the financial aid process.